rvm8h/packtgrabber/README.md

 # packtgrabber
-  many thanks to Lukasz Uszko and Daniel van Dorp" see wiki page for all details
+  many thanks to Lukasz Uszko and Daniel van Dorp

+  see wiki page for all project details